 The performance of this technique (FRET) requires the preparation of three essential criteria.
 Firstly, the absorbance spectrum of acceptor molecule must overlap with the emission spectrum of donor molecule.
 Secondly, the distance between the donor and acceptor molecules should be in the range of 2-8 nm and thirdly, the orientation of the transition dipole of acceptor and donor molecules mustbe parallel, or in other words, approximately aligned.
-The facilitation of these criteria provides the successful application of FRET for researchers in order to obtain critical information on molecular interactions, such as determining the distances between molecules in a solution, monitoring conformational changes, and identifying the changes of protein-protein or protein-ligand interactions (35).
+The facilitation of these criteria provides the successful application of FRET for researchers in order to obtain information critical on molecular interactions. such as determining the distances between molecules in a solution, monitoring conformational changes, and identifying the changes of protein-protein or protein-ligand interactions (Wu et al. 2020).

 Figure 12 exhibits the satisfactory overlap of emission and absorption spectra.

-Moreover, the obtained values (Table 3) indicated the possibility of transferring energy from the protein (donor) to CNCs-TMX (acceptor) and confirmed the occurrence of interactions between the Hb protein and TMX-loaded CNCs (36).
+Moreover, the obtained values (Table 3) indicated the possibility of transferring energy from the protein (donor) to CNCs-TMX (acceptor) and confirmed the occurrence of interactions between the Hb protein and TMX-loaded CNCs (Makarska-Bialokoz and Lipke 2019).